 Click enter and then you’ll get a list of what web pages from your site are indexed on Google.

 This is not a perfect search, but it is a great way to check your site's presence in Google search results.

 You can also see how many results have been returned.
-This is especially useful if you’ve recently migrated your site, or added new content.
+This is especially useful if you’ve recently migrated your site without using a migration specialist, or added new content.
 You can use it to easily check if your site has been properly indexed and to check that you aren’t having any indexation issues.

 For example, you can see The Hope Factory returns 93 results.
 If we knew our website has a lot more pages than that (like hundreds of product pages), we’d immediately know there is a problem!

 It’s also a way to scan your page title and meta descriptions, and to check if your business name is appearing on the end of your Page Title, which is a common practice.

 To be clear you can also see all of this information in Google Search Console, but the above is a quick and easy option in case you don’t have access to your Google Search Console data yet.

 4. Check if your MyShopify Domain is being indexed